-SCHEDULE 14A (RULE 14A-101) INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.) Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 GAYLORD ENTERTAINMENT COMPANY (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction (1)applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4)Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials: [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1)Amount Previously Paid: (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party: - (4) Date Filed:
+SCHEDULE 14A (RULE 14A-101)

+INFORMATION REQUIRED IN PROXY STATEMENT

+SCHEDULE 14A INFORMATION

+PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES

+EXCHANGE ACT OF 1934 (AMENDMENT NO.)

+Filed by the Regi strant [X] Filed by a Party other than the Registrant [ ] Check th e appropr iate box: [ ] Conf Only [ ] Defi [ ] Defi idential, (as perm nitive Pr nitive Ad roxy Statement for Use of the Commission itted by Rule 14a-6(e)(2)) oxy Statement ditional Materials terial Pursuant to Rule 14a-11(c) or Rule 14a-12 ( GAYLORD ENTERTAINMENT COMPANY Name of Registrant as Specified In Its Charter) (Nam ne of Pers on(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee r equired. [ ] Fee comp uted on table below per Exchange Act Rules 14a-6(i)(1) and (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how is was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials: [ ] Act Rule fee was x if any part of the fee is offset as provided by Exchange $0-11(a)(2)$ and identify the filing for which the offsetting paid previously.
+Identify the previous filing by registration t number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: